Mother and Daughter Arrested for Illegal Butt Injections

-A mother and daughter duo are facing charges for giving people illegal butt injections.
-On Wednesday, 56-year-old Consuelo Dal Bo and her daughter, 18-year-old Isabella Dal Bo, were arrested during an undercover sting in Cypress.
-Court records show the mother and daughter went to a short-term rental on Eastern Meadowlark Way hoping to charge $6,000 for illegal butt injections.
-Instead, they were met by undercover officers.

-Both have been charged with unlawfully practicing medicine without a license.
-Consuelo Dal Bo is facing another drug charge for knowingly delivering a controlled substance called Alprazolam.
-Court documents show the women were planning to inject an unlabeled brown liquid into the posterior - or butt - of a customer.
-That customer ended up being an officer in an undercover sting
+A mother and daughter were arrested for performing illegal butt injections without medical expertise .
+They were charged with practicing medicine without a license.
+The women planned to charge $6,000 for the service and were unsure of the contents of the injectables.

-Mother Daughter Arrested Illegal Butt Injections Undercover Sting Charges Medicine License Drug Charge
+Mother Daughter Arrested Illegal Butt Injections Medical Expertise Practicing Medicine License Charge Contents Injectables

 United States Latest News, United States Headlines